ioparaskev/onionmx/SRV.md

 # Configure the script

-Create a copy of the onionrouter.ini file and rename it onionrouter.local.ini to avoid tampering with the reference config (if no onionrouter.local.ini exists, the reference config will be used)
+Copy and/or update the onionrouter.ini file and update it with your settings (reference file is in `config` folder if you cloned the git repo or in `/etc/onionrouter/onionrouter.d/` if you installed the package)

 Edit the config file and change

 - under the `DOMAIN` section the `hostname` field with your local domain
 - under the `RESOLVER` section the `resolver_ip` field with your resolver (default is 127.0.0.1)
     - to use multiple resolvers, seperate them with comma `,`
 - under the `RESOLVER` section the `resolver_port` field with the port your resolver listens (default is 53)

 The script queries the destination domain for a specific SRV record, `_onion-mx._tcp.` and if it finds a `.onion` address in the reply it gives it back to postfix to be used by the `smtptor` service defined in `master.cf`.
 If no valid SRV record is found the mail is passed to `smtp` service.
 This gives us dynamic SRV lookups that lead to SMTP over onion addresses!

 - To change the SRV record the scripts looks for, edit the config file mentioned above and change under the `DNS` section the `srv_record` field with the SRV record you have setup (default is `_onion-mx._tcp.`)
 - To change the service that will be used when a `.onion` address is found,  edit the config file mentioned above and change under the `REROUTE` section the `onion_transport` field with the service you want to be used (default is `smtptor`)